646: Gone With the Sinned Edition

 And in Jesus Take the Squeal news, the omnipotent creator of the universe nearly murdered two kids in a row this month because he really needed them to repeat the exact religious beliefs that they and their families grew up with.

-Feels like it would be more impressive to do that somewhere where that wasn't the case, like India, but wherever there are kids being blatantly used by their parents, there might be a book and a god-awful movie.
+That wasn't the case, like India, but wherever there are kids being blatantly used by their parents, there might be a book and a god-awful movie.
+So we're going to talk about it.

 Yeah, guys, guys, your God can't bring somebody back from the dead without killing them first.
+That's the problem that you have with the whole monotheism, right?

-Can't even even create a really thick baby that he can't lift.
+This is a net zero proposition and always will be.
+Can't even create a really thick baby that he can't lift.

 Your omnipotent God is stuck in a zero-sum game.
+Just think about it.

-So, first up, big thanks to Brandon for sending us this story to scathingnews at gmail.com.
+So first up, big thanks to Brandon for sending us this story to scathingnews at gmail.com.

 If you send us atheist news to scathingnews at gmail.com, we'll ignore if you spell your name wrong, just like I just did now with Brandon, except for now.

+And also this, scathingnews at gmail.com.
 Okay, it's one of those spellings where if I told you what unusual letter was in it, you would go, where?

 And why?